smittytone/mnu/README.md

     - Make sure mutually exclusive menu item actions can’t be selected together.
     - Make sure out-of-terminal commands use absolute paths.
         - And in-path relative elements are evaluated.
+    - Warn user when commands used by default items are not installed.
 - 1.4.6 *10 December 2020*
     - Fix scrunched **Configure MNU** menu items table.
 - 1.4.5 *2 December 2020*